krishjainm/krishjainm/readme.md

 ### 🌱 About Me
 - Graduated high school at 16
-- Completed an associate’s degree in Computer Science & Mathematics by 17
+- Graduated with an Associate’s in Computer Science & Mathematics by 17
-- On track to complete my bachelor’s by 19
+- Graduated with a Bachelors's in Statistics & Data Science by 19
 - Youngest ever **UC LEADS Scholar** in the University of California system

 ### 📫 Get in touch